joetainment/joecceasy/README.md

 ## You can easily made system/shell calls with much more literal syntax
 #%call echo This is a magic comment that calls the system's/shell's echo function.

+## see more examples of magic in the examples section of this readme.
 ```

 .. or, even more magic, by launching the script with a custom interpreter ...